 The Performance Tracker aims at providing a continuous runtime tuning of the SAW system, i.e., addresses system evolution.
 By performing a fine-grained tracking of the quantity structure of matched objects and relations, depending on temporal and load contexts, this provides the basis for a detailed analysis on the optimality of the translated rules.
 For instance, it may have been assumed during configuration of the system that assessing the temporal relations before assessing the spatial relations would be faster than vice versa.
 However, the logs provided by the optimization tracker may reveal that assessing the spatial relations first would more significantly reduce the number of matches for the next clauses.
-Thus, the Optimizer's strategies can be adapted accordingly and existing SETs may be recompiled thereafter.
+Thus, the Optimizer's strategies can be adapted accordingly and existing

+SETs may be recompiled thereafter.

-The Operator-guided Situation Learner analyzes the human operators' reporting procedures, such as the semantic grouping of objects forming a situation for reporting purposes (as performed by our RTM demonstrators), derives object types and computes their interrelations, and provides the domain expert with these SET suggestions, who can again refine these suggestions.
+$SEM^2Suite$ 's Operator-guided Situation Learner analyzes the human operators' operations, such as the semantic grouping of objects forming a situation for reporting purposes, derives object types and computes relations, and provides the domain expert with these SET suggestions, which can again refine these suggestions.